Consider bumping stack size in ruby_qsort

 Patch to bump size to 64

-#5 Updated by Nobuyoshi Nakada 4 months ago
+#5 Updated by Nobuyoshi Nakada over 2 years ago

 - Status changed from Open to Closed

 - % Done changed from 0 to 100